nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+  #### Use case: Rename Tag

+  **MSS**

+  1. User requests to rename tag
+  2. AddressBook asks tag to rename and the renamed tag
+  3. User requests to rename the tag
+  4. AddressBook renames the tag <br>
+  Use case ends.

+  **Extensions**

+  3a.
+The given tag to rename does not exist

+  > 3a1.
+AddressBook shows an error message <br>
+    Use case resumes at step 2

+  3b.
+The given renamed tag is the same as the tag to rename

+  > 3b1.
+AddressBook shows an error message <br>
+       Use case resumes at step 2

 ## Appendix C : Non Functional Requirements